-- 221. Section 7 makes provision about when and how the Bill comes into force. - 222.
+- 227. Section 7 makes provision about when and how the Bill comes into force. - 228.
 This section provides for sections 2, 4 and 5, together with Schedules 1 and 2, to come into force two months after Royal Assent.
 However, this is subject to section 7(3).
-Paragraph 22(2) of Schedule 1 to this Bill amends section 1(1) of the Planning and Energy Act 2008, which is also amended by paragraph 29(2) of Schedule 8 to the Levelling-up and Regeneration Act 2023, which is not yet in force57.
+Paragraph 22(2) of Schedule 1 to this Bill amends section 1(1) of the Planning and Energy Act 2008, which is also amended by paragraph 29(2) of Schedule 8 to the Levelling-up and Regeneration Act 2023, which is not yet in force58.
 The amendment to section 1(1) in paragraph 22(2)(a)(i) of Schedule 1 of this Bill will only be needed once the 2023 Act amendment is in force.
-Therefore, for the legislation to work correctly, section 7(3) of this Bill provides that the amendment made by paragraph
+Therefore, for the legislation to work correctly, section 7(3) of this Bill provides that the amendment made by paragraph 22(2)(a)(i) will only come into force with the rest of Schedule 1 if the 2023 Act amendment is already in force at that time.
+Otherwise, the amendment made by the Bill will come into force at the same time as the 2023 Act amendment.

-57 The amendments in Schedule 8 to the 2023 Act relate to Chapter 2 of Part 3 of that Act, which introduce a new development plan system in England.
-The UK Government has said that it intends to implement the new system "from summer or autumn 2025": see Ministry of Housing, Communities and Local Government consultation, "Proposed reforms to the National Planning Policy Framework and other changes to the planning system" (30 July 2024), Chapter 12, paragraph 11.
+58 The amendments in Schedule 8 to the 2023 Act relate to Chapter 2 of Part 3 of that Act, which introduce a new development plan system in England.
+The UK Government has said that it intends to implement the new system "from summer or autumn 2025": see Ministry of Housing, Communities